jing-xuan/main/README.md

 # Key Features
 - **Gamified Learning**
-   Through the gameplay, students will be exposed to problems which can be solved using programming concepts such as “if-else” statements, “for” and “while” loops.
+   Through the gameplay, students will be exposed to problems which can be solved using programming concepts such as if-statements

 - **Simulation of Code**
    Students will be able to see their code in action!
 Through the game simulation, the students can better understand the logic of the code blocks they have created